Posted on: 21st November 2019

-This is where your income payments increase each year by a specified percentage.
+Knowing how to invest in annuities is understanding that the jargon can be confusing.
+Escalation is where your income payments increase each year by a specified percentage.
 Fixed escalation will allow you to specify a percentage of up to 8.5 per cent each year.
 Alternatively, you can have your income payments increase in line with inflation.
 This will be either the Retail Prices Index (RPI) or the Consumer Prices Index (CPI)

 If you have a capital-protected annuity and you die before the annuity has made total payments that equate to your original Purchase Price, the annuity will continue to make up the shortfall.